 Can you name this wild island?

 Each month, Down East editors select our favorite response to “Where in Maine?”
-Here is our favorite letter from March 2016.
+Here is our favorite letter from May’s photo of Rumford.

 What did it take to put together this month’s interview feature, “My Dinner with Kerry,” about the success of Cafe Miranda, the allure of kitchen life, and the changing face of Rockland?
 We ran the numbers.

 Wildfires, ferry boat protests, recovered ghost gear, parasitic flies, and more.